oslabs-beta/Ponder/doc.md

 findAllInOne(table: string): returns all data from all rows of a table.

 ```
-const data = await ponder.findAllinOne('people');  // stores all values from "people" table in data variable
+const data = await ponder.findAllinOne('people');  // returns an array with an object containing all data on the 'people' table
 ```
 ### Find a Column in a Table

 findColumn(column: string, table: string): returns a specific column from a specified table.

 ```
-const data = await ponder.findColumn('age', 'people');  // stores values from age column from the people table in data
+const data = await ponder.findColumn('age', 'people');  // stores values from age column from the people table in the const data
 ```
 ### Find a Row in a Table

 findRow(tabvle: string, attr: string, value: string): returns rows matching specific critria.

 ```
-const data = await findRow('people', 'hair', 'brown');  // stores data from rows in the people table where their hair is brown
+const data = await findRow('people', 'hair', 'brown');  // stores values from rows in the people table where their hair is brown in the const data
 ```
 ### Find a Cell in a Table

-findCell(table: string, column: string, value: string): return data from the first row matching specific criteria.
+findCell(table: string, column: string, value: string): returns data from the first row matching specific criteria.

 ```
 Ponder.findCell('people', 'name', 'corey'),